trodriguez89/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM, Document Object Model, is an object representation of the html elements on a webpage.
+It allows us to manipulate and interact with the document.
 2. What is an event?
+An event has to do with user interaction.
+Can refer to clicking the mouse, typing a certain letter, double clicking, hovering over something, scrolling, etc.
 3. What is an event listener?
+The browser "listens" to those specific events, clicking, double clicking, keydown, and based on user interaction and the even we can trigger something to happen.
 4. Why would we convert a NodeList into an Array?
+We would convert a NodeList into an array to have access to forEach.
+The advanced array method makes it simpler to grab data.
 5. What is a component?
+A component is reusable code.
+Keeps code dry, and we don't have to edit the HTML when we're using components.
+Saves time.
+Comparable to a mixin in CSS.

 ### Git Set up